 Establishment

 Student fees are established in accordance with Cal.
 Educ.
 Code §§ 89300-89301; 5 CCR § 41401 et seq. and the Student Tuition and Fee Policy.
 After two thirds of the student body vote to establish a student body organization, the initial fee is set by the chancellor.
-Once established, the campus president under current delegation may adjust the fee level only after the approval of the adjustment in a referendum by a majority vote of the students.
+Once established, the university president under current delegation may adjust the fee level only after the approval of the adjustment in a referendum by a majority vote of the students.
 Cal.
 Educ.
-Code § 89711 provides that a CSU campus-based mandatory fee established by vote of the majority of the student body voting on a fee (not specifically authorized by statute) shall not be reallocated without an affirmative vote of a majority of either the student body, or a campus fee advisory committee established under CSU policy, voting on the fee reallocation.
+Code § 89711 provides that a CSU university-based mandatory fee established by vote of the majority of the student body voting on a fee (not specifically authorized by statute) shall not be reallocated without an affirmative vote of a majority of either the student body, or a university fee advisory committee established under CSU policy, voting on the fee reallocation.
 Such fee may be reallocated without such a vote if the vote that established the fee authorized an alternative or automatic reallocation mechanism for that fee.

 Consultation

-The campus president is responsible for assuring that appropriate and meaningful consultation occurs prior to adjusting any campus-based fee and before requesting that the chancellor establish a new category II or category III fee as provided in the Student Tuition and Fee Policy.
+The university president is responsible for assuring that appropriate and meaningful consultation occurs prior to adjusting any university-based fee and before requesting that the chancellor establish a new category II or category III fee as provided in the Student Tuition and Fee Policy.

 Referendum

-The student body/union fees are subject to referendum at any time upon the submission to the campus president of a petition containing the signatures of ten percent of the enrolled students.
+The student body/union fees are subject to referendum at any time upon the submission to the university president of a petition containing the signatures of ten percent of the enrolled students.
 If the referendum passes by two thirds vote, it shall take effect at the beginning of the academic year following that in which the election was held.
 Cal.
 Educ.
 Code § 89300; 5 CCR § 41410; Student Tuition and Fee Policy.

 Collection

-All student body/union fees are to be collected at the time of registration by campus officials unless the student chooses to work off the amount of the fee.
-There may be exceptions to this requirement when a student loan or grant from a recognized training program or student aid program has been delayed and there is reasonable proof that the funds will be forthcoming; or, when changes are made during the campus change-of-program period which result in a higher fee category than paid at the time of registration.
+All student body/union fees are to be collected at the time of registration by university officials unless the student chooses to work off the amount of the fee.
+There may be exceptions to this requirement when a student loan or grant from a recognized training program or student aid program has been delayed and there is reasonable proof that the funds will be forthcoming; or, when changes are made during the university change-of-program period which result in a higher fee category than paid at the time of registration.
 Cal.
 Educ.
 Code §§ 89300-89301; 5 CCR §§ 41409-41409.5.

 Deposit and Investment

-Fees so collected shall be deposited with the campus’s chief fiscal officer or designee.
+Fees so collected shall be deposited with the university’s chief fiscal officer or designee.
 Once received for deposit and investment, mandatory student body/union fees may be invested only as provided in Cal.
 Educ.
 Code § 89301; 5 CCR §§ 41409; 42403.

 Administration of Student Body Organization Funds

-The chief fiscal officer of a campus is required to be the custodian of revenues derived from mandatory fees, and to provide accounting records and controls on a reimbursed basis.
+The chief fiscal officer of a university is required to be the custodian of revenues derived from mandatory fees, and to provide accounting records and controls.
 Cal.
 Educ.
 Code § 89301; 5 CCR § 42403.

 Student Fees are State Funds

 Monies that are appropriated by the legislature, either as part of the budget process or continuously appropriated, which includes tuition and student fees are included in the definition of state funds.
-Other funds received by a campus auxiliary organization, including a student body organization, do not fall under this definition and are not state funds.
+Other funds received by a university auxiliary organization, including a student body organization, do not fall under this definition and are not state funds.
 See Delegation of Fiscal Authority and Responsibility; Student Tuition and Fee Policy.

 Investment Of Student Fee Funds